 Turtl can be combined with Hubspot to provide insight into how each individual reader is consuming your content.
-To do this, you will need to first configure the Hubspot integration and then send each reader their own lead capture URL (previously known as PURL - personalised URL ) for your content.
+To do this, you will need first to configure the Hubspot integration and then send each reader their own lead capture URL (previously known as PURL - personalized URL) for your content.

 1. Ensure HubSpot integration is configured for your account